AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Such an answer doesn’t build trust and doesn’t give the user a concrete reason to choose the brand.

-In the AI answer, it’s worth checking which other brands appear alongside your brand.
+In the AI answer, it’s worth checking which other brands appear next to your brand.

 Pay attention to:

-does the competition have a more specific description?
+does the competition have a more concrete description

-does your brand not appear in the answer at all?
+does your brand not show up in the answer at all

 Example: